cleonard/fastapi-starlette-admin/README.md

 # Installation

 I'm using Vagrant to run an Ubuntu VM on my local machine.
-The `Vagrantfile` provisions the VM installing `miniconda` and `PostgreSQL`.
+The `Vagrantfile` provisions, via `provision.sh` the VM installing `miniconda` and `PostgreSQL`.
 It also creates the and starts the Linux service to run FastAPI.

 Note that we're creating a `conda` environment called `admin`.
 If you'd like to change the name of the environment, you'll have to change the corresponding